 |Minimize your wake which helps some species propagate||Learn about and plant only native species in your garden; avoid invasive garden species|

-Prevention of the introduction and spread of exotic invasive species:
+HOW TO PREVENT the introduction and spread of exotic invasive species on our waterways?

 Video which explains in five easy and effective steps to clean up fishing boats and recreational crafts: click here